Antoine Bernède: Paris Saint-Germain

 Bernède made his professional debut for Paris Saint-Germain on 4 August 2018 in the 2018 Trophée des Champions, coming on as a substitute in the 74th minute for Thiago Silva in the 4–0 win against Monaco.

 Red Bull Salzburg

 On 6 February 2019, Bernède signed with Austrian Bundesliga club Red Bull Salzburg.

+Lausanne-Sport

 On 9 January 2023, Bernède joined Lausanne-Sport in Switzerland on loan with an option to buy.
+On 23 June 2023, Lausanne-Sport made the transfer permanent and signed a three-year contract with Bernède.

+Hellas Verona

+On 3 February 2025, Bernède moved to Hellas Verona in Italy on loan, with a conditional obligation to buy.

 Personal life

 Bernède's mother is Cameroonian and his father is French.